WCSCourses/GenEpiLAC2024/Manuals/Genome_Assembly_Annotation/Genome_Assembly_Annotation.md

 The tool `abacas` uses `MUMMER` to map contigs to a reference genome.
 This process aligns contigs to their most similar regions in the reference genome, and it primarily aims to reconstruct the overall order and orientation of contigs to form a more complete genome assembly.

 We are going to reorder the 16B assembly against the MSSA476 reference using `abacas`.
-We do this by calling the `abacas.1.3.1.pl` script with the following parameters:
+We do this by calling the `abacas.pl` script with the following parameters:

 - Specify the reference sequence in a single fasta file
     - `-r MSSA476.dna`